davemhoward/updog/README.md

 The optional -n flag indicates that effect sizes are odds ratios else beta coefficients are assumed.

 -g [location of genetic scores] {optional flag -i}
-     File should be genome-wide, space separated, with a header row.
-The first 6 columns must contain chromosome number, basepair position, SNP Name, A1 allele, A2 allele, Genetic Score.

 The -i flag indicates that genetic scores are odds ratios else beta coefficients are assumed.

-The header row is ignored along with any additional columns
-  -p <location of plink environment module>
+-p [location of plink environment module]

-     i.e. what you enter after entering module load on the command line -r <location of R environment module>
+So if you'd normally enter `module load plink/1.9` on the command line use `-p plink/1.9`

+-r [location of R environment module]

-     i.e. what you enter after entering module load on the command line Use R version ≥ 3.0.2
+So if you'd normally enter `module load r/4.1.1` on the command line use `-r 4/4.1.1`

-  -o <name for output>
+-o [name for output]